MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-manage-oracle.md

 You'll also need to choose an **Authentication Method**.
 This can either be **Windows** or **Basic**.
 You'll want to choose **Basic** if you're going to use an account that's created within Oracle instead of Windows Authentication.
 Then enter the credentials that will be used for this data source.

 > [!NOTE]
 > All queries to the data source will run using these credentials.
-To learn more about how credentials are stored, see [Storing encrypted credentials in the cloud](service-gateway-data-sources.md#storing-encrypted-credentials-in-the-cloud).
+To learn more about how credentials are stored, see [Store encrypted credentials in the cloud](service-gateway-data-sources.md#store-encrypted-credentials-in-the-cloud).

 ![Filling in the data source settings](media/service-gateway-onprem-manage-oracle/data-source-oracle2.png)